lauslim12/intract-hotel-system/README.md

 * Use `git pull repo` to fetch the code, or download it by using `git clone`.
 * Copy the repository into the `htdocs` folder in XAMPP or any other local host web server that you have.
 * Import the `.sql` file that is located in the `assets/dev` folder.
+* Use `composer install` to resolve PHP dependencies.
 * Register an account to be used at the website.
 * Done.